-The aim of this Level 3 YMCA Certificate qualification is to recognise the skills, knowledge and competence required for an individual to work unsupervised as a Personal Trainer.
+The aim of this Level 3 YMCA Diploma qualification is to recognise the skills, knowledge and competence required for an individual to work unsupervised as a Personal Trainer.
 This includes being able to offer one-to-one training, baseline assessment, nutritional advice and progressive programming which is specific to the individual needs of a client.
 Students will cover the course over 4 lessons a week for one year.

 Students who are successful on this course are qualified to work as self-employed personal trainers either in the UK or abroad.